TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 {{ img(src="imgur_init_client.png" alt="ImgurInitClient function call") }}

 On the screenshot above you can see secrets passed to the init function.
-Just like I saw passwords and emails during debugging the Windows SSPI :astonished:.
+Just like I saw passwords and emails during debugging the Windows SSPI :stuck_out_tongue_winking_eye:.

 {{ img(src="imgur_get_comment.png" alt="ImgurGetComment function call") }}